 “People that prefer vaping would probably migrate more toward smoking than edibles.
 That would not be a natural switch because it takes a half-hour to 45 minutes to make it happen.”

-After seeing vape cartridge sales increase 20.1% from July to August, JAR Cannabis Co. owner Joel Pepin said cart sales in September plummeted 17% at his two Maine stores from August, when the first vaping death was reported.
+After seeing vape cartridge sales increase 20.1% from July to August, Jar Co. owner Joel Pepin said cart sales in September plummeted 17% at his two Maine stores from August, when the first vaping death was reported.

 However, sales at JAR, which has medical marijuana storefronts in Newry and Windham, Maine, experienced a 6% increase in sales of vape cartridges this month after the ban in Massachusetts was implemented.